lanzhuning/chubaodb/README.md

 orchestracted by Kubernetes

-ChubaoFS (replicated across three AZs) works as the shared storage infrastructure
+ChubaoFS (replicated across three AZs) works as the underlying storage infrastructure

 ## Licence